THOMASELOVE/432-classes-2025/class25/README.md

 ## Agenda and Announcements

-There are no slides today.

-This is a Project B: Ask Me Anything session, held over Zoom.
+I will post some slides for this class, but not yet.
+This session is primarily a Project B: Ask Me Anything held over Zoom.